Skip to main content

 Hormone optimization in women presents a different set of considerations, often focused on mitigating the symptoms of perimenopause and menopause or addressing specific deficiencies.
 The protocols are designed to restore a hormonal environment that is conducive to overall well-being, which includes maintaining hair health.

-During menopause, the natural decline in removes the protective shield these hormones provide to the hair follicles.
+During menopause, the natural decline in estrogen and progesterone removes the protective shield these hormones provide to the hair follicles.
 This shifts the relative balance in favor of androgens, allowing DHT to exert a more pronounced effect, leading to female pattern hair loss.
 Standard HRT, by replenishing estrogen and progesterone, aims to restore the previous, more favorable balance, often slowing or improving hair thinning.

 The Role of Testosterone in Female Protocols